RamblingCookieMonster/PSRabbitMq/README.md

 PowerShell module to send and receive messages from a RabbitMq server.

-All credit to CD.
-All blame for butchering to @ramblingcookiemonster.
+All credit to @gpduck, all blame for butchering to @ramblingcookiemonster.

 ### Functionality